Psychology: 1950–1999

 Women in the second half of the 20th century continued to do research that had large-scale impacts on the field of psychology.
 Mary Ainsworth's work centered around attachment theory.
-Building off fellow psychologist John Bowlby, Ainsworth spent years doing fieldwork to understand the development of mother-infant relationships.
-In doing this field research, Ainsworth developed the Strange Situation Procedure, a laboratory procedure meant to study attachment style by separating and uniting a child with their mother several different times under different circumstances.
+Building on the work of fellow psychologist John Bowlby, Ainsworth spent years conducting fieldwork to understand the development of mother-infant relationships.
+In conducting this field research, Ainsworth developed the Strange Situation Procedure, a laboratory procedure designed to study attachment style by repeatedly separating and reuniting a child with their mother under different circumstances.
 These field studies are also where she developed her attachment theory and the order of attachment styles, which was a landmark for developmental psychology.
 Because of her work, Ainsworth became one of the most cited psychologists of all time.
 Mamie Phipps Clark was another woman in psychology that changed the field with her research.
 She was one of the first African-Americans to receive a doctoral degree in psychology from Columbia University, along with her husband, Kenneth Clark.
-Her master's thesis, "The Development of Consciousness in Negro Pre-School Children," argued that black children's self-esteem was negatively impacted by racial discrimination.
-She and her husband conduced research building off her thesis throughout the 1940s.
-These tests, called the doll tests, asked young children to choose between identical dolls whose only difference was race, and they found that the majority of the children preferred the white dolls and attributed positive traits to them.
-Repeated over and over again, these tests helped to determine the negative effects of racial discrimination and segregation on black children's self-image and development.
+Her master's thesis, "The Development of Consciousness in Negro Pre-School Children," argued that Black children's self-esteem was adversely affected by racial discrimination.
+She and her husband conducted research throughout the 1940s.
+These tests, called the doll tests, asked young children to choose between identical dolls that differed only in race, and most children preferred the white dolls and attributed positive traits to them.
+Repeated over and over again, these tests helped to establish the negative effects of racial discrimination and segregation on black children's self-image and development.
 In 1954, this research would help decide the landmark Brown v.
 Board of Education decision, leading to the end of legal segregation across the nation.
 Clark went on to be an influential figure in psychology, her work continuing to focus on minority youth.